 “An analysis will tell you about the problem,” Sollenberger says.
 “You have to figure out the cure.”
 There are more than two dozen reasons a radiator will overheat, and changing antifreeze isn’t the remedy for all of them, he says.
 “If the antifreeze has combustion gases in it, the technician might say it’s time to tear down the engine and see where those gases are coming from.
-It might show engine oil or transmission oil in your antifreeze.
-If it does, then you might want to do some testing to see where that oil is coming from.”
+It might show engine oil or transmission oil in your antifreeze.”

 Advanced breakdown of the fins usually spells the radiator’s demise.
 “When the fins deteriorate, you have no support for the tubes, and eventually you’ll split a tube,” Covey says.
 “If there’s excess pressure on the system, you’ll blow a solder seam.”